Congenital Fibrosis of the Extraocular Muscles

 National Organization for Rare Disorders, Inc.

-It is possible that the main title of the report Arginase Deficiency is not the name you expected.
+It is possible that the main title of the report Congenital Fibrosis of the Extraocular Muscles is not the name you expected.

 Genetic and Rare Diseases (GARD) Information Center

 - Gaithersburg, MD 20898-8126